-A young exciting winger who can play along either side of the pitch, Déiber Caicedo adds speed and dribbling ability to the Whitecaps FC attack after beginning his career with Deportivo Cali in Colombia’s top-flight Categoría Primera A.
+A young exciting winger who can play on either side of the pitch, Déiber Caicedo adds speed and dribbling ability to the Whitecaps FC attack after beginning his career with Deportivo Cali in Colombia’s top-flight Categoría Primera A.

 Caicedo joined Whitecaps FC in January 2021 via transfer from Cali, agreeing to a three-year contract through 2023, with a club option for 2024.
+In August 2023, Caicedo agreed to a contract extension through 2024, with an option for 2025, and was loaned to Colombian Categoría Primera A side Junior FC through July 31, 2024.
+The loan agreement includes an option to purchase.

 '21: Caicedo showed plenty of promise in his first MLS season, finishing third on the team in goals with five and leading the team in assists with seven in 24 starts from 34 appearances, including playoffs.
 When Caicedo notched a goal or assist in MLS play, the ‘Caps posted a 6W-1L-4D record.
 Eight of the Colombian’s twelve goal contributions came in matches where the 'Caps came back to secure points (three goals, five assists).
 The young, crafty winger was named to MLS’ annual 22 Under 22 list, coming in at number 21 and tallying the third most goal contributions amongst players on the list.
 Caicedo also led the club in big chances created and dribbles completed during the regular season, both ranking him amongst the top 10 in MLS for each statistic.
 Caicedo also made an appearance as a substitute in the club’s Canadian Championship match against Pacific FC.